sirenmarkets/docs/siren-ammv2.md

 At the core of the system is a `MinterAmm` smart contract.
 Each MinterAmm can trade up to 6 SIREN options contracts, each sharing the same collateral and payment tokens.
 For example, one MinterAmm contract can trade multiple WBTC/USDC calls, while another one can trade multiple WBTC/USDC puts.

-Note that SIREN AMM v2 only trades bTokens, but not wTokens.
+Note that SIREN AMM only trades bTokens, but not wTokens.
 Trading of wTokens may become available in the future.

 ### **Trading mechanics**

-From a technical perspective, v2 functions in the following stepwise fashion:
+From a technical perspective, AMM functions in the following stepwise fashion:

 1. Calculates bToken price using Black-Scholes approximation.
 It accepts the following inputs: current collateral price, implied volatility, option strike, time to expiration.
 2. Based on the current pool collateral and b/wToken balance, determines the maximum-sized bToken / wToken pool that matches the price from step 1.